 For example, if your company has a 401(k) in place and you meet certain requirements, your employee/spouse may participate in the plan.
-For 2023, you can each defer up to $22,500 of compensation to the plan ($30,000 each if you’re both 50 or older), plus any matching contributions from the company.
+For 2024, you can each defer up to $23,000 of compensation to the plan or $30,500 if you’re both 50 or older, plus any matching contributions from the company.
 Money in the accounts can grow on a tax-deferred basis until you start taking withdrawals.

 Employing your spouse also has the potential to boost their future Social Security benefits.
 While non-working spouses already qualify for spousal benefits, those benefits are only 50% of the working spouse’s benefit amount.
 Putting your spouse on the company payroll allows them to have a Social Security earnings record of their own.
 However, if this is your primary reason for employing your spouse, it’s important to run the numbers to ensure the future benefits outweigh paying payroll taxes on their compensation.

 If you hire your child, the earned income they receive from working in the business makes them eligible to contribute to an IRA.
-For 2023, you can contribute up to $6,500 to a Roth IRA on their behalf.
+For 2023, you can contribute up to $6,500 and $7,000 in 2024 to a Roth IRA on their behalf.

 Hiring your spouse also allows you to pay them with tax-free benefits.